Matthieu2209/Simulating-human-walking-to-virtually-devellop-and-test-new-methods-of-assistance/README.md

 The following 3 codes contain the functions to be used in Joint_forces to obtain the torques to be applied to the joints.

 ### Muscle actuation layer :
-Functions use for the Muscle actuation layer
+Functions use for the Muscle actuation layer.
+Functions to compute vce and lce (integration) adn joint limits and functions to update lmtu and torque.

 ### Neural control layer :
-Functions use for the neural control layer
+Functions use for the neural control layer.

 ### Useful function :
 Functions useful